dotnet/csharplang/proposals/field-keyword.md

 }
 ```

-When the synthesized backing field is marked `initonly` in metadata, and an error is reported if `field` is modified other than in an initializer or constructor.
+When the backing field is considered *read-only*, the field emitted to metadata is marked `initonly`, and an error is reported if `field` is modified other than in an initializer or constructor.

 **Recommendation**: The synthesized backing field is *read-only* when the containing type is a `struct` and the property or containing type is declared `readonly`.

 ### `[Conditional]` code

-Should the synthesized field be generated when `field` is used only in omitted calls to [*conditional methods*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/attributes.md#21532-conditional-methods)?
+Should the synthesized field be generated when `field` is used only in omitted calls to [*conditional methods*](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/attributes.md#22532-conditional-methods)?

 For instance, should a backing field be generated for the following in a non-DEBUG build?
 ```csharp